doyonghoon/yong-scala-dependency/Warmup.md

 return 2 * calculate(n - 1)
 ```

-However, this still takes an exponential time to complete the calculation so
+~However, this still takes an exponential time to complete the calculation so
-that it is not an asymptotic improvement of the running time complexity.
+that it is not an asymptotic improvement of the running time complexity.~

+This now takes `O(n)`.

 ### Solution 2